What’s the word, film freakies?! The Top 100 Project stars Ryan & Bev Ellis. Our mission every Monday

-Check out the “T100P Podcasts” section for our thoughts & theories about beloved classics such as: Gone With The Wind, Citizen Kane, Casablanca, It’s A Wonderful Life, A Streetcar Named Desire, Vertigo, Psycho, Dr. Strangelove, The Graduate, 2001: A Space Odyssey, The Godfather, Chinatown, The Godfather Part II, Jaws, Taxi Driver, Annie Hall, Star Wars, Apocalypse Now, Raging Bull, Raiders Of The Lost Ark, Blade Runner, Goodfellas, Schindler’s List, Forrest Gump, Pulp Fiction and The Shawshank Redemption, among so many others.
+Check out the “T100P Podcasts” section for our thoughts & theories about beloved classics such as: Gone With The Wind, Citizen Kane, Casablanca, It’s A Wonderful Life, A Streetcar Named Desire, Vertigo, Psycho, Dr. Strangelove, The Graduate, 2001: A Space Odyssey, The Godfather, Chinatown, The Godfather Part II, Jaws, Taxi Driver, Annie Hall, Star Wars, Apocalypse Now, Raging Bull, Raiders Of The Lost Ark, Blade Runner, Goodfellas, Schindler’s List, Forrest Gump, Pulp Fiction and The Shawshank Redemption, among 97 others.

 We’ve also got a series of “Now Playing Project” podcasts with timely-at-the-time-we-discussed-them reviews of Oscar-winning movies: 12 Years A Slave, Her, Dallas Buyers Club and Gravity.
 What do you think of those pictures now that several years have passed?
 Did we have it right or did we have it very wrong?

 And you can check us out on YouTube.
 It’s A Wonderful Life, The Third Man, When Harry Met Sally and Sunset Boulevard are on there with a series of pictures to accompany our melodic & hypnotic tones.
 We also posted snippets of our podcasts on YouTube.
 In these, we took small portions of what we’ve said in the ‘casts and throw some pictures from the movie in question to make it look all pretty.

-Anyway, we hope you’ll listen to our thoughts and theories about old movies.
+Anyway, we hope you’ll listen to all of our thoughts and theories about old movies.
 This is a blog, so you can comment on any page at your leisure.
-We are suckers for feedback.
-Big suckers…….for feedback.
+We are suckers for feedback, including your own thoughts and theories.